-San Francisco’s annual Lighted Boat Parade returns this Friday, December 16th at 6pm.
-This beloved holiday event hosted by the St. Francis Yacht Club dates back to 1994 and makes for a welcome sight along the waterfront every year.
+San Francisco’s annual Lighted Boat Parade returns this Friday, December 15th, at 6 pm.
+This beloved holiday event hosted by the St. Francis Yacht Club dates back to 1994 and is a welcome sight along the waterfront every year.

 The best viewing is along Pier 39, the parking lot east of St. Francis Yacht Club, the Marina Green, Crissy Field, and Aquatic Park.
 If you have a boat, then be sure to grab a front-row seat right on the water.
-The St. Francis Yacht Club itself is members-only, so there are no viewing opportunities for the public inside the yacht house.
+The St. Francis Yacht Club is members-only, so the public has no viewing opportunities inside the yacht house.

-If you miss the procession on the SF Bay, consider catching the San Mateo Holiday Lighted Boat Parade on Saturday, December 17 at 6pm.
-Best viewing is along the berm in front of the Coyote Point Yacht Club.
+If you miss the procession on the SF Bay, consider catching the San Mateo Holiday Lighted Boat Parade on Saturday, December 16, at 5 pm.
+The best viewing is along the berm in front of the Coyote Point Yacht Club.
 You can also check out Winter Fest in Sausalito, which hosts a boat parade on December 9 starting at 6 pm.\

 About the St. Francis Yacht Club

 The St. Francis Yacht Club began in 1927 as an offshoot of the San Francisco Yacht Club, which dates back to 1869.
-After a fire burned the original San Francisco Yacht Club to the ground in the 1920s, a debate emerged between its members about relocating the club to San Francisco from its original location in Sausalito.
-This was pre-Golden Gate Bridge, after all, and it was a long commute across the Bay.
+In the 1920s, a debate emerged between its members about relocating the club to San Francisco from its original location in Sausalito.
+After all, this was pre-Golden Gate Bridge, and it was a long commute across the Bay.